-Roughly 52.5% of the educators at this school are full-time and have regular office hours, so they are more available to students.
+Even if you're not from Utah, you won't feel as if you're the odd one out at this school.
+Around 7.6% of students are from out-of-state.
 If you're concerned about accumulating excessive student debt, you will want to keep in mind that graduates leave Snow College with about $8,272 in student loans.
-Get all the crucial facts on Snow College by looking at their scorecard.
+Go deeper to check out just how Snow College ranks in other categories.

 University of Wisconsin - Platteville is a good decision for individuals interested in a Natural Resources Conservation (Other) major.
 Students who like a more relaxed life will appreciate the school's position in the not so big town of Platteville, Wisconsin.